 Clean your hair

 When it comes to personal grooming, too much of a good thing (we’re talking built-up gel, hairspray and conditioner) can spell bad news for your hair.
 But a thorough cleansing with baking soda at least once a week will wash all of the gunk out of your hair.
-Simply add 1 tablespoon of baking soda to your hair while shampooing.
+Simply add one tablespoon of baking soda to your hair while shampooing.
 In addition to removing all the chemicals you put in your hair, it will wash away water impurities and may actually lighten the colour of your hair.

 Remove musty odour from books

-If books that have just been taken out of storage have a musty smell, place each one in a brown paper bag with 2 tablespoons of baking soda.
+If books that have just been taken out of storage have a musty smell, place each one in a brown paper bag with two tablespoons of baking soda.
 Don’t shake the bag, just tie it up and let it sit in a dry place for about one week.
 When you open the bag, shake the remaining powder off the books and the smell should be gone.

 Clear a clogged drain